Treat your Old Friend (or even your young friend)! Always consult your veterinarian before altering your pet’s diet.

 20oz chicken gizzards

 3 pounds apples

 6-7 big sweet potatoes

-Cook all of this together on about 250 degrees for 12 hours or more, when it is done I process it with a hand blender or you can do it in loads in a food processor.
+Cook all of this together at about 250 degrees for 12 hours or more.
+When it is done, process it with a hand blender or in loads in a food processor.

 A big tub (2 lb) plain low fat yogurt